Safeguarding and Protecting Children and Young People

 - ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored

-- appoint a nominated safeguarding lead for children and young people, a deputy and a lead trustee/board member for safeguarding
+- appoint nominated safeguarding representatives for children and young people

 - share information about safeguarding and good practice with children, young people and their parents